klayu/hb_beacon/content/en/blog/famous-people-and-their-myers-briggs-personality-types-part-2-the-introverts.md

 **INFP: Princess Diana**
 Introverted, Intuitive, Feeling and Perceiving 12-princessdianaPrincess Diana, beloved by millions, was an INFP noted for her compassion and global philanthropy.
 INFPs are soft-spoken idealists who dedicate themselves to helping others.

+{{<

+leftbanner src="/images/cc1.gif"

-They avoid conflict and try not to create waves, but when they see people behaving unkindly, they can become surprisingly assertive.
+text1="They avoid conflict and try not to create waves, but when they see people behaving unkindly, they can become surprisingly assertive."

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+text2=""

+>}}

 **ISFP: David Bowie**
 Introverted, Sensing, Feeling and Perceiving